iveroh/iveroh/README.md

 - **Frameworks & Libraries:** Testing frameworks, logging, and data serialization tools
 - **Web Development:** Proficient in HTML, CSS, and JavaScript, with experience in creating visually appealing and interactive web applications.
 - **Unity 3D:** Building projects with Unity, exploring physics engines, character control, and object interaction for both 2D and 3D applications.
-- **Other Interests:** Health tech applications and file handling.

-## 🌱 Learning & Goals
-I’m currently exploring the fields of **extreme sports tech** and **health technology**, passionate about creating software that benefits physical health and well-being.

 ## ⚡ Fun Fact
 When I'm not coding, you can find me outdoors – climbing, surfing, or ski touring!